Frequently Asked Questions

 Yes, the use of AP or other credit is acceptable, but it is strongly encouraged to build stronger competencies through courses taken in college.

 A letter of evaluation or letter packet should be sent from your Premedical Committee.
-If your university does not have this committee, send three letters of evaluation:
+If your university does not have this committee, send 3 to 5 letters of evaluation:

 Vanderbilt University supports the movement for letters to cover the AAMC Guidelines (https://www.aamc.org/download/349990/data/lettersguidelinesbrochure.pdf) and encourages applicants to solicit letters from evaluators who can address competencies.
 If you have advanced degrees or at least one year of postgraduate full-time employment, it is advisable to ask your supervisor at work or a member of the graduate faculty to send a letter of recommendation.

-Because the number of applicants is far greater (more than 5900 applications were received for the 2017 First Year Class) than the number of positions offered, admission is highly selective.
-The School does not require a minimum GPA or minimum MCAT score, but strong competition tends to eliminate applicants with low GPA's and/or MCAT scores.
-The median GPA for the 2017 entering class was 3.9 and the median MCAT was 98th percentile.
+Because the number of applicants is far greater (more than 6,200 on average) than the number of positions offered, admission is highly selective.
+The School does not require a minimum GPA or minimum MCAT score, but strong competition tends to eliminate applicants with low GPA’s and/or MCAT scores.
+The GPA range for the 2021 entering class was 3.5-4.0 and the MCAT range was 74th-100th percentile.

 VUSM super-scores an applicant’s MCAT scores.

-MCAT scores are good for a period of three years.
-For the 2017-2018 Admissions Cycle, we will accept MCAT scores with test dates from January 2014 to the Present.
+MCAT scores are good for a period of three years prior to application.
+For the 2022-2023 Admissions Cycle, we will accept MCAT scores with test dates from January 2019 to the Present.

 Typically, early June is the earliest date for submission of an application to the American Medical College Application Service (AMCAS).

-Mid-October is the earliest date that an applicant will be notified of an acceptance into the class.
+Mid-December is the earliest date that an applicant will be notified of an acceptance into the class.
 VUSM reviews applications on a rolling process.
-Applicants will be notified of our admissions decisions on two dates: mid-December and mid-February.
+Applicants will be notified of our admissions decisions on two dates: late December and late February.

 Vanderbilt encourages applicants to submit their application materials quickly, without sacrificing quality for speed.

 VUSM will consider International Students for admission.
-Universities attended by International Students must be fully accredited.
-In most cases, students who have attended universities exclusively outside the United States have chosen to supplement their studies with at least one year of course work at an accredited university in the United States.
+Institutions attended by International Students must be fully accredited.
+In many cases, students who have attended universities exclusively outside the United States where English was not the language of instruction have chosen to supplement their studies with at least one year of course work at an accredited university in the United States.

 If you need a student visa (F-1 or J-1), you must be able to document that you have the financial resources to pay for (at a minimum) one year’s expenses each year.